 • Choose your cleaning products with care

 Why not try switching to an eco-friendly detergent and softener and cut out the softener sheets, which can leave a fine film on laundry and are usually not biodegradable?
-You could also try using Eco Eggs instead of detergent, which use natural mineral pellets to lift dirt from clothes.
+You could also try using Eco Eggs instead of detergent, which uses natural mineral pellets to lift dirt from clothes.

 Is laundry stripping effective?

 In conclusion, if you are washing your items of clothing regularly, you should not need to use laundry stripping as a cleaning method.
-However, if you have some items with heavy staining, have been stored for a long time in a dusty area or are white items starting to lose their clean look, it may be a good choice.
+However, if you have some items with heavy stains, have been stored for a long time in a dusty area, or are white items starting to lose their clean look, it may be a good choice.
 It can also help if you live in a hard water area, where detergent and softener may build up on fabric.